waldmannly/FunimationBingeWatchHelper/README.md

 Bonus treat is that I also found out you can remove the logo.

-**7-13-2020 now include a feature to skip youtube adds automatically as well -- might decouple the two features in the future**
+**7-13-2020 now includes a feature to skip youtube ads automatically as well -- might decouple the two features in the future**

 Feel free to add on and pull request.
 This is super bare bones and could be extended to a few other websites.